Temple of Heracles, Agrigento: History

-In the 20th century, the intervention of the restorers has been able to reconstruct nine of the columns on the southeastern side through anastylosis as well as part of the entablature and some of the capitals.
+In the 20th century, restorers have reconstructed nine of the columns on the southeastern side through anastylosis.
+In addition, they restored part of the entablature and some of the capitals.

 Architecture

-The building, sitting on a crepidoma of three steps, itself on top of a substructure on the northern and western sides (due to the roughness of the terrain).
-It is a peripteros temple of unusually elongated proportions (67 metres long and 25.34 meters wide), with six columns along the front (Hexastyle) and fifteen columns on the sides.
-Inside the peristasis is a long naos, bounded by a pronaos at the front and an opisthodomos at the back, both in antis, the remains of which seem to indicate that the destruction of the building was caused by an earthquake.
+The building was constructed on a crepidoma of three steps, which was erected on top of a substructure on the northern and western sides (due to the roughness of the terrain).
+It is a peripteros temple of unusually elongated proportions (67 metres long and 25.34 meters wide), with six columns along the front (hexastyle) and fifteen columns on the sides.
+Inside the peristasis is a long naos, bounded by a pronaos at the front and an opisthodomos at the back, both in antis.
+Their remains seem to indicate that the building was destroyed by an earthquake.

-In the building's remains the presence of internal stairs for the inspection of the roof can be seen in the walls between the pronaos and the naos, which became a typical feature of Akragantine temples.
-The tall columns are topped by wide capitals, with a deep gulf between the stem and the echinus, which might indicate the comparative antiquity of the building (predating the other peripteros temples at Akragas by at least thirty years), along with the elongation of the naos and the wide separation of the columns from the naos.
+In the building's remains, internal stairs for the inspection of the roof can be seen in the walls between the pronaos and the naos.
+Such stairs became a typical feature of Akragantine temples.
+The tall columns are topped by wide capitals, with a deep gulf between the stem and the echinus.
+This feature might indicate the comparative antiquity of the building (predating the other peripteros temples at Akragas by at least thirty years), along with the elongation of the naos and the wide separation of the columns from the naos.
 On the eastern side of the temple are the remains of the large altar of the temple.